Rosy Red Details

 Harvest

-July 15, 2023, was the date of the first commercial harvest of the Rosy Red (10 acres were planted in 2019/2020 on Rich 16 and Carrizo rootstocks).
-That day, 33 tons of fruit were picked and packed in the official Rosy Red Valencia box by Suntreat packing house.
-The harvested fruit looked very pretty in the box and was well-received by the buyers.
+July 15, 2023, was the date of the first commercial test harvest of the Rosy Red (10 acres were planted in 2019/2020 on Rich 16 and Carrizo rootstocks).
+That day, 33 tons of fruit were picked and packed for introduction to wholesale buyers.
+The harvested fruit looked very pretty in the box and was well-received by the wholesalers.

 Fruit